Particular/docs.particular.net/nservicebus/hosting/nservicebus-host/logging-configuration.md

 ## Logging configuration

-This article explains how to customize default configuration.
-Refer to the [Profiles - Logging](/nservicebus/hosting/nservicebus-host/profiles.md#logging) section for more details about logging configuration in built-in profiles.
+This article explains how to customize the logging configuration when using the NServiceBus.Host.
+For more details about logging configuration in built-in profiles, refer to the [NServiceBus.Host Profiles - Logging](profiles.md#logging) section.

-Logging configuration for NServiceBus Host can be customized by providing endpoint configuration or using profiles.

-### Via endpoint configuration

 partial: customize

 partial: profile